ryougi1/Ninja-Militisto/README.md

 1. Navigate to Builds and run Build.exe

-2. To play the game, the following is good to know (using HTC VIVE):
-2.1 Change between controlling the characters hands and feet using the trigger button.
+2. To play the game, the following is good to know (using HTC VIVE): \n 2.1 Change between controlling the characters hands and feet using the trigger button.
 2.2 When using your feet:
 2.2.1 Put them down on the ground in front of you and imagine pulling yourself forward to walk.